 The supplemental feeds feature introduced in Content API version 2.1 provides similar functionality to the legacy (v2) inventory service.
-Both services allow you to make partial updates of online (non-local) products without replacing all product data.
+Both services let you to make partial updates of online (non-local) products without replacing all product data.
 When migrating to supplemental feeds, keep the following points in mind:

 - With supplemental feeds, calling